Murtasa Bhagavato Arahato Samma Sambuddhasa Murtasa Bhagavato Arahato Samasambhutasa Murtasa Bhagavato Arahato Samasambhutasa Buddha,

 And the ultimate truth of who and what we are.

-So certainly we have relationships.
+So certainly we have relationships,

-And within our monastic community,
+And within our monastic community we have relationships,

-I'm senior to Sister Chittapala because I've been a nun for longer than she has.
+Like I'm senior to Sister Chittapala because I've been a nun for longer than she has.

 So we have a certain,

-I sit in a certain place and she sits in another place.
+I sit in a certain place and she sits in another place,

 And we relate with each other in a particular way.

-But in terms of Dharma,
+But in terms of Dhamma,

 In terms of practice,